Local triviality for G-torsors: Uniformization and local triviality

 \subsection{Loop groups}

-We continue with the framework of the previous section and assume from now on for simplicity that $S=\Spec(R)$ is affine noetherian.
-We deal with a projective flat relative curve $p: C \to \Spec(R)$, such that $C$ is integral and such that the map $\cO_S \to p_*(\cO_C)$ is universally an isomorphism.
+We continue with the framework of the previous section and assume from now on that $S=\Spec(R)$ is affine noetherian.
+We deal with a (proper flat) relative curve $p: C \to \Spec(R)$; it satisfies \'etale locally the resolution property since it is locally $H$-projective \cite[Tag 0E6F]{St}.